 This story is about a 5-year-old boy who was convinced that he was a woman called Pam and who had died, in a previous life, by jumping out of a burning building.

 According to Luke’s mother, Erica, Luke started talking about Pam from the time he was 2 years old.
-Her family didn’t know anyone named Pam, so it was not likely that he got the name from anyone from their circle of family and friends.
+Her family didn’t know anyone named Pam, so it was not likely that he got the name from anyone in their circle of family and friends.